What Is Follicular Unit Transplantation (FUT)?

 The Trichophytic donor closure represents a major improvement in donor scar visibility.
 Already scars have been typically difficult to even find, but with this new innovation, in most patients, they are nearly invisible.

-FUE has added an entirely new dimension to Dr. Elliott’s practice, making transplants reality for many patients who were not candidates in the past.
+FUE has added an entirely new dimension to Dr. Elliott’s practice, making transplants a reality for many patients who were not candidates in the past.